 The field of biology describes "isolation" as a process by which two species that could otherwise produce hybrid offspring are prevented from doing so.
-There are five isolation processes that prevent two species from interbreeding.
+There are five isolation processes that prevent two species from interbreeding: ecological, temporal, behavioral, mechanical/chemical and geographical.

 Ecological, or habitat, isolation occurs when two species that could interbreed do not because the species live in different areas.
 For example, in India both the lion and tiger exist and are capable of interbreeding; however, the lion lives in the grasslands and the tiger lives in the forest.
-By living in different habitats, the two species will not encounter one another: each is isolated from the other species.
+The two species live in different habitats and will not encounter one another: each is isolated from the other species.

 Temporal isolation is when species that could interbreed do not because the different species breed at different times.
 This temporal difference could occur at difference times of day, different times of the year, or anything in between.
 For example, the field crickets Gryllus pennsylvanicus and G. veleti become sexually mature at different seasons, one in the spring and the other in the autumn.

-Behavioral isolation refers to the fact that many species perform different mating rituals that are performed.
+Behavioral isolation refers to the fact that many species perform different mating rituals.
 This is a common barrier between animals.
 For example, certain species of crickets will only mate with males that produce a particular mating song.
+Other species rituals may include a mating dance or emitting a scent.
+These clues are ignored by species not accustomed to the ritual.

 Mechanical or Chemical Isolation